bleemeo/squirreldb/README.md

 docker-compose up -d
 ```

-Then, go to http://localhost:3000 and:
+Then, go to http://localhost:3000 (default credentials are admin/admin) and:

 * Add a Prometheus datasource (using http://prometheus:9090 as URL)
 * Create your dashboard or import a dashboard (for example import dashboard with ID 1860).